Buninman/vanilla-threejs-template/README.md

 # Vite Vanilla Three.js Template

-A small starter package needed to create amazing websites on three.js Example of a website: https://kaino-wagon.vercel.app/
+A small starter package for create amazing websites on three.js.
+Example of a website: https://kaino-wagon.vercel.app/ The template based on the [Bruno Simon](https://github.com/brunosimon) code.

 ---